Percolation-Labs/naturaldb/Notes.Readme.md

 - agents/entities and functions are added for agentic orchestration purposes
 - planner can suggest plan
 - session works - plan executes, runs functions and saves sessions and AIResponses
+- package up installer and include in percolate for embedded tests

 Sunday April 28: Test integration with percolate